Seattle: 19th century

 The name "Seattle" appears on official Washington Territory papers dated May 23, 1853, when the first plats for the village were filed.
 In 1855, nominal land settlements were established.
 On January 14, 1865, the Legislature of Territorial Washington incorporated the Town of Seattle with a board of trustees managing the city.
 The Town of Seattle was disincorporated on January 18, 1867, and remained a mere precinct of King County until late 1869, when a new petition was filed and the city was re-incorporated December 2, 1869, with a mayor–council government.
-The corporate seal of the City of Seattle carries the date "1869" and a likeness of Chief Si'ahl in left profile.
-That same year, Seattle acquired the epithet of the "Queen City", a designation officially changed in 1982 to "Emerald City".
+The corporate seal of the City of Seattle carries the date "1869" and a likeness of Chief Seattle in left profile.
+That same year, Seattle acquired the epithet of the "Queen City", a designation officially changed in 1982 to the "Emerald City".

-Timber town

 Seattle has a history of boom-and-bust cycles, like many other cities near areas of extensive natural and mineral resources.
 Seattle has risen several times economically, then gone into precipitous decline, but it has typically used those periods to rebuild solid infrastructure.

 The first such boom, covering the early years of the city, rode on the lumber industry.
-During this period the road now known as Yesler Way won the nickname "Skid Road," supposedly after the timber skidding down the hill to Henry Yesler's sawmill.
+During this period the road now known as Yesler Way won the nickname "Skid Road", supposedly after the timber skidding down the hill to Henry Yesler's sawmill.
 The later dereliction of the area may be a possible origin for the term which later entered the wider American lexicon as Skid Row.
-Like much of the American West, Seattle saw numerous conflicts between labor and management, as well as ethnic tensions that culminated in the anti-Chinese riots of 1885–1886.
-This violence originated with unemployed whites who were determined to drive the Chinese from Seattle (anti-Chinese riots also occurred in Tacoma).
-In 1900, Asians were 4.2% of the population.
-Authorities declared martial law and federal troops arrived to put down the disorder.
+Like much of the U.S. West, Seattle experienced conflicts between labor and management and ethnic tensions that culminated in the anti-Chinese riots of 1885–1886.
+This violence originated with unemployed whites who were determined to drive the Chinese from Seattle; anti-Chinese riots also occurred in Tacoma.

-Seattle had achieved sufficient economic success that when the Great Seattle Fire of 1889 destroyed the central business district, a far grander city-center rapidly emerged in its place.
+Seattle had achieved sufficient economic success when the Great Seattle Fire of 1889 destroyed the central business district.
+However, a far grander city center rapidly emerged in its place.
 Finance company Washington Mutual, for example, was founded in the immediate wake of the fire.
-However, the Panic of 1893 hit Seattle hard.
+The Panic of 1893 hit Seattle hard.